dhaval201279/dhaval-shah.com/content/post/2026-06-13-part-2-billion-users-db-design.md

 The data model is sorted.
 But the listing API still has a major performance / scalability issue that most teams won't find until they're in production.
 Stay tuned for [Part - 3]()

 # Architect's Note
-Three-table JOIN, proper indexes, clean normalization.
-Correct on day one.
+Three-table JOIN, proper indexes, clean normalization - Correct on day one.
 But by year two we start seeing latency degradations.
 Fundamentally speaking - the gap between a schema that works and a schema that scales is always access pattern analysis.
 That's not taught in SQL courses.
-It's learned by making hands dirty during production incidents.
+It's learnt by making hands dirty while triaging and fixing production incidents.